All new members must have the skills outlined in Paddle Canada - "Basic Kayaking Skills", PLUS the ability to self-rescue with a paddle float.

 Cover it and store where you found it and place don't forget to lock it.

-Use of Equipment -All kayaks and surf skis should be handled with the utmost care.
-All boats need to be rinsed off and returned to the racks as they were found.
-Any damage should be reported to the Fleet Captains asap.
+All kayaks and surf skis should be handled with the utmost care.
+All boats need to be rinsed off, and any remaining sand and water sponged out, and returned to the racks as they were found.
+Any damage should be reported to the Kayaking Director asap.